Facial recognition system: Weaknesses

 Ralph Gross, a researcher at the Carnegie Mellon Robotics Institute in 2008, describes one obstacle related to the viewing angle of the face: "Face recognition has been getting pretty good at full frontal faces and 20 degrees off, but as soon as you go towards profile, there've been problems."
 Besides the pose variations, low-resolution face images are also very hard to recognize.
 This is one of the main obstacles of face recognition in surveillance systems.
 It has also been suggested that camera settings can favour sharper imagery of white skin than of other skin tones.

 Face recognition is less effective if facial expressions vary.
 A big smile can render the system less effective.
 For instance: Canada, in 2009, allowed only neutral facial expressions in passport photos.

 There is also inconstancy in the datasets used by researchers.
 Researchers may use anywhere from several subjects to scores of subjects and a few hundred images to thousands of images.
 Data sets may be diverse and inclusive or mainly contain images of white males.
 It is important for researchers to make available the datasets they used to each other, or have at least a standard or representative dataset.

 Although high degrees of accuracy have been claimed for some facial recognition systems, these outcomes are not universal.
 The consistently worst accuracy rate is for those who are 18 to 30 years old, Black and female.

 Racial bias and skin tone

 Studies have shown that facial recognition algorithms tend to perform better on individuals with lighter skin tones compared to those with darker skin tones.
-This disparity arises primarily because training datasets often overrepresent lighter-skinned individuals, leading to higher error rates for darker-skinned people.
 For example, a 2018 study found that leading commercial gender classification models, which are facial recognition models, have an error rate up to 7 times higher for those with darker skin tones compared to those with lighter skin tones.
+Initially this disparity was attributed to the imbalance in training datasets, which often overrepresent lighter-skinned individuals, leading to higher error rates for darker-skinned people.
+However, later studies showed that dataset imbalance is not the sole cause for difference in performance.

 Common image compression methods, such as JPEG chroma subsampling, have been found to disproportionately degrade performance for darker-skinned individuals.
 These methods inadequately represent color information, which adversely affects the ability of algorithms to recognize darker-skinned individuals accurately.